thriveweb/yellowcake/README.md

 ## Developing

-1. Clone your repo to your local machine
+1. Clone your repo to your local machine.

-1. Install dependencies
+1. Install dependencies.

 `yarn` or `npm install`

-1. Run the development server
+1. Run the development server.

 `yarn start` or `npm run start`